top of page

 Co-founder & President

-Dr. Gail Sonenshein holds a PhD in Biology from MIT.
-She is currently Professor of Developmental, Molecular & Chemical Biology at Tufts University School of Medicine and an internationally recognized breast cancer expert.
+Dr. Gail Sonenshein holds a PhD in Biology from MIT and is an internationally recognized breast cancer expert.
+She is currently Professor of Developmental, Molecular & Chemical Biology at Tufts University School of Medicine.
 Her groundbreaking work on the c-MYC oncogene and NF-κB transcription factor pathways is critical to our understanding of cancer development, progression, and resistance to treatment.
-It has led to the identification and validation of numerous targets for treatment, including ADAM8.
-Her groups at both Boston University and Tufts University have published over 170 articles.
-She served as PI on multi-investigator grants, and co-founded and directed the Women’s Health Interdisciplinary Research Center at Boston University.
-She has secured continuous NIH funding throughout her career and is PI on our SBIR grants, overseeing and evaluating all programs.
-Dr. Sonenshein is a graduate of the 2017 NIH I-Corps Business Training Program and the 2018 MassConnect Entrepreneur Mentorship Program.
+It has led to the identification and validation of numerous therapeutic targets.
+Dr. Sonenshein has led productive laboratories at both Boston University and Tufts University, and co-founded and directed the Women’s Health Interdisciplinary Research Center at Boston University.
+She has extensive management, and private donor/government fund raising experience and is PI on our SBIR grants, overseeing all research.

 Nora D. Mineva, PhD

 Dr. Nora Mineva holds a PhD in Pathology from Boston University School of Medicine.
 She has extensive expertise in the pathology and biology of cancer.
 Her research experience spans histological and molecular analyses of driver pathways in multiple cancer types (breast, prostate, colon, hematopoietic), and the use of animal models to study disease and test treatments.
-She had a leadership role in the research that led to the discovery and validation of our approach to treat Triple-negative Breast Cancer (TNBC) and has led our therapeutic and diagnostic efforts for the last 8 years.
-In addition to her CSO and board member responsibilities, she has been integral to our efforts to raise funds via non-dilutive government grants and leads our BD efforts through investor/pharma partner interactions.
+As Chief Scientific Officer, from November 2014 to February 2023, she led our product development efforts.
 Dr. Mineva is a graduate of the 2017 NIH I-Corps Business Training Program and the 2018 MassConnect Entrepreneur Mentorship Program.
+In addition to R&D and board member responsibilities, she has been integral to our fund raising and BD efforts.
+In March 2023, she became CEO of Adecto Pharmaceuticals.

 Stefania Pianetti, PhD